 - Do I have it in my budget to spend on this?

 - Can I plan for this expense by creating a savings goal?

 - Is there a better way to spend this money (say, paying down your credit card debt)?

 Staying conscious of your financial goals can help you overcome the urge to one-up your friends and followers.
 In fact, if you need a different kind of motivation, consider joining other social media groups focused on saving and paying down debt.
 Also start checking your credit regularly to see how much your debt is costing you.
-You can get a free credit report summary updated monthly on Credit.com, so you can keep an eye on a major factor of your financial health.
+You can get a free credit report summary updated every 14 days on Credit.com, so you can keep an eye on a major factor of your financial health.